 - 3.1.1 Contribution: The Authority has powers to lend money to any subsidiaries, its suppliers, business partners, parish and town councils, local charities, registered providers (formerly known as housing associations), its employees and to community groups to support local public services and stimulate local economic growth.
 For example, the Authority may give a loan to a local community group who are undertaking a project to deliver affordable housing.
-The Council's current Capital programme doesn't have any commitments to provide any Service loans at this current time. - 3.1.2 Security: The main risk when making service loans is that the borrower will be unable to repay the principal lent and/or the interest due.
+The capital programme approved in March 2022 includes one service loan of £110,000 (£40k in 2021/22 and £70k in 2022/23). - 3.1.2 Security: The main risk when making service loans is that the borrower will be unable to repay the principal lent and/or the interest due.
 In order to limit this risk, and ensure that total exposure to service loans remains proportionate to the size of the Authority, upper limits on the outstanding loans to each category of borrower have been set as follows: